Karpova-Lab/syringe-pump/docs/_sources/manual.rst.txt

 Retract
 -------
 Providing a "High" TTL pulse to pin 2 of the RJ45 will cause the pump to enter retraction mode.
-It will retract the syringe until the reed switch detects the magnet.
+It will retract the syringe the limit switch is pressed.